icons8/lunacy-docs/docs/linked_design.md

         url: '/text'
 ---

 You can control the appearance of web pages right from Lunacy.
 The feature that we call **linked design** lets you update designs in Lunacy and then apply the changes to the web page.
-This applies to:
+This applies to changes in:

-* Texts
-* Images
+* Colors
+* Styling effects (borders, shadows, etc.)
-* Layer and text styles
+* Layer shapes
-* Color variables
+* Layer sizes
+* Text and raster content

 <div class="callout callout--warning">
     <p><strong>Note:</strong> This feature works only in cloud documents.</p>